 Driving for Kids

-Begun in 2002 by Blake Discher of Detroit and based on similar events in the UK, America's British Reliability Run is a fun, but challenging, driving event of about 600 miles.
-Drive on great roads through beautiful countryside in the company of fellow British car hobbyists, and all for a good cause.
-These runs have so far raised more than $350,000 for worthy children's charities.
+Begun in 2016 by Ross and Ann Robbins and based on similar events in the eastern US, Driving for Kids is a fun, but challenging, driving event of 700 – 1,000 miles.
+Each year we will drive a new route on great roads through beautiful countryside in the company of other classic cars and all for a good cause.
+These runs have so far raised more than $500,000 for our charity of choice; Roundup River Ranch.
 Our Colorado version will follow this format this coming September.